 If your family is eating a lot (or even a moderate amount) of processed food, the next step is to figure out why.
 Is your schedule so hectic that you don’t have time for anything else?
 Are you too tired to cook?
 Don’t know how to cook?
 Don’t have any healthy recipes?
 Or maybe you’ve just gotten into an unhealthy pattern.
 Sit down and really figure out what’s going on with your family’s eating.

-In Part 3 we’ll talk about whole and real foods, and ways to incorporate them into your life.
-In the meantime, I would love to hear your thoughts about the American diet, food manufacturers, processed foods, or the difficulty of eating well in the midst of a busy schedule.
-Please share your thoughts in the Comments.
+In Part 3 we’ll talk about reasons to eat more whole and real foods, and ways to incorporate them into your life and in Part 4 I’ll share some simple strategies for getting started.
+In the meantime, I’d love to hear your thoughts about the American diet, food manufacturers, processed foods, or the difficulty of eating well in the midst of a busy schedule.

 Be sure to download a copy of my free ebook, 24 Quick and Healthy Family Meals.